John Boyett

-John Newcomb Boyett (born December 20, 1989) is a former American football safety.
-He was a member of the Indianapolis Colts and Denver Broncos, but due to several legal incidents, did not play a game in the National Football League (NFL).
-He won a Grey Cup as a member of the Ottawa Redblacks of the Canadian Football League (CFL).
+John Newcomb Boyett (born December 20, 1989) is an American former professional football player who was a safety with the Ottawa Redblacks of the Canadian Football League (CFL).
+He was a member of the Indianapolis Colts and Denver Broncos, but did not play a game in the National Football League (NFL) due to several legal incidents.
+He won a Grey Cup with Ottawa.

+Early life

+Boyett played high school football at Napa High School.
+He was inducted into the school's Hall of Fame in 2023.

-College football
+College career

 Boyett played college football for the Oregon Ducks from 2008 to 2012.
 In 2011, he was voted Second-team All-Pac-10.
-In 2012, Boyett was named to watch lists for Bednarik Award, Bronko Nagurski Trophy and Jim Thorpe Award.
+In 2012, Boyett was named to watch lists for the Bednarik Award, Bronko Nagurski Trophy and Jim Thorpe Award.
 His Oregon career ended one game into the 2012 season due to surgeries on both patellar tendons.

 Professional career

 Indianapolis Colts

-Boyett was selected by the Indianapolis Colts during the sixth round in the 2013 NFL draft.
+Boyett was selected by the Indianapolis Colts in the sixth round in the 2013 NFL draft with the 192nd overall pick.
 He signed with the Colts on May 9, and was placed on the non-football injury list on July 23, 2013.
 On September 3, 2013, he was released by the Colts after being arrested the day prior for disorderly conduct, public intoxication and resisting law enforcement.
 Boyett tried to enter a bar and was turned away for being already intoxicated.
-After refusing to leave, the police were called and he reportedly threatened officers and said "You can’t arrest me, I’m a Colts player" after attempting to flee.
+After refusing to leave, the police were called, and he reportedly threatened officers and said, "You can’t arrest me, I’m a Colts player" after attempting to flee.
 Boyett issued an apology on September 4.

 Denver Broncos

 Boyett was signed to the Denver Broncos' practice squad on November 19, 2013.
-He was released by the Broncos on October 23, 2014, following an arrest for third degree assault, theft, and harassment.
+He was released by the Broncos on October 23, 2014, following an arrest for third-degree assault, theft, and harassment.
 After headbutting a cab driver, Boyett reportedly stole a shovel from a nearby construction site and attempted to cover himself in mulch.
 After being found, he demanded the officers call John Elway before repeatedly hitting his head against a patrol car window while yelling and spitting.

 Ottawa Redblacks

-Boyett signed with the Ottawa Redblacks of the Canadian Football League in July 2015.
-In his first season in the CFL Boyett played in only 4 games, but contributed 6 defensive tackles, 2 special teams tackles and 1 interception in limited playing time.
-During the off-season, and into the early part of the 2016 season Boyett was transitioned into a linebacker role, resulting in the release of veteran David Hinds.
-In his new position Boyett saw increased play time appearing in 11 games for the Redblacks and amassing 28 defensive tackles to go along with 10 special teams tackles, 2 sacks and 1 interception as the Redblacks went on to win the Grey Cup.
+Boyett signed with the Ottawa Redblacks of the Canadian Football League (CFL) in July 2015.
+In his first season in the CFL, Boyett played in only 4 games, but contributed 6 defensive tackles, 2 special teams tackles and 1 interception in limited playing time.
+During the off-season and into the early part of the 2016 season, Boyett was transitioned into a linebacker role, resulting in the release of veteran David Hinds.
+In his new position, Boyett saw increased play time appearing in 11 games for the Redblacks and amassing 28 defensive tackles with 10 special teams tackles, 2 sacks and 1 interception as the Redblacks went on to win the Grey Cup.